Cost Overrun Management: Best Practices for Agency Success

 • Cost overruns stem mainly from oversimplified planning, unrealistic schedules, shifting requirements, and poor communication.

-• Some key strategies for mitigating cost overruns are careful project estimation, focusing on risk management, and implementing the latest project management tools for improved analytics and project strategy.
+• Some key strategies for mitigating cost overruns are careful project estimation, focusing on risk management, and implementing modern reporting tools for improved analytics and project strategy.

 A cost overrun is an increase in your project budget, usually due to unexpected costs such as technical issues and changes in scope, or inaccurate estimations in the project plan.
 Overruns can have a significant impact on your project accounting by causing delays, reduced quality, and ultimately decreased profitability.